gnosis/dex-docs/docs/tutorial_bracket_strategy.md

 This tutorial will cover the following steps:

 1. Prerequisites
-2. Setting up a MASTER-SAFE
+2. Setting up a MASTER_SAFE
 3. Liquidity provision
 4. Withdrawing liquidity
 5. Securing your setup with more owners